syedzayyan/course-material/scientific_computing/linear_algebra/04-LU-decomposition.md

 of any special structure that the matrix $A$ might possesses.
 The $LDL$ decomposition is a varient on LU decomposition which is only applicable to a symmetric matrix $A$ (i.e.
 $A = A^T$).
-The advantage of using this decomposition is that it takes advantage of the redundent entries in the matrix to reduce the amount of computation to $n^3/3$, which is about a half that required for the $LU$ decomposition.
+The advantage of using this decomposition is that it takes advantage of the redundant entries in the matrix to reduce the amount of computation to $n^3/3$, which is about a half that required for the $LU$ decomposition.

 ## Other Reading